weilonge/fathom/README.md

 To do:
 - precedence rules (rightmost same-named wins)
 - definitions of unmentioned calls
-- optimizer hints like scoreUpTo() and typeIn().
+- optimizer hints like atMost() and typeIn().
 We decided to have typeIn and scoreUnder apply until explicitly cleared.
 That way, if somebody did it as a safety thing way up the override chain that you aren't aware of, you won't stomp on it and break their invariants accidentally.

 #### Notes